Health Insurance Deduction for the Self-Employed

 If you're eligible to claim an above-the -line deduction for health insurance premiums and have other medical expenses, such as co-payments for office visits to doctors, prescriptions, etc. of course you may claim them on Schedule A if you itemize your deductions.

-Tip: Although medical expenses must exceed 7.5% of adjusted gross income for federal tax purposes, this may not apply for state tax purposes.
-For example, in Arizona, you can deduct 100% of medical expenses.
+Tip: Although medical expenses must exceed 10% of adjusted gross income (7 1/2% for taxpayers 65 or older) for federal tax purposes, this may not apply for state tax purposes.
+For example, in Arizona there is limitation of medical expenses, you can deduct 100% of medical expenses regardless of age.
 Check with your state.

 Qualified Long-Term Care Insurance Policy for Self-Employed Persons